 Serving as New Orleans’ largest outdoor attraction since 1854, City Park is one of the oldest parks in the country.
 With its iconic oak trees and picturesque moss canopies, this 1,300 acre green space brings in millions of visitors each year.
 People come from near and far to enjoy the beautiful trails and scenery, as well as the endless amount of vendors, museums and activities within the park itself.
-With multiple themed gardens, biking and walking paths, live concerts, an amusement park and the World’s largest grove of live oak trees, City Park has something for everyone!
+With multiple themed gardens, biking and walking paths, live concerts, an amusement park and the World’s largest grove of mature live oak trees, City Park has something for everyone!

 Just for Kids

 Families love to bring their kids for a day of outdoor fun at City Park, because everything is kid-friendly.
 In fact the park holds a few attractions created specifically with kids in mind.

 For young ones who love a good fairy tail,

 Storyland is a storybook-themed playground with over 25 giant sculptures from all your favorite bedtime stories.

 Kids also love the Carousel Gardens Amusement Park, where you’ll find over 15 different rides for kids of all ages.
 You can even take a ride on the park’s historic, handcrafted carousel that is one of only 100 in the country!

 City Park hosts a 24-hour cash only café that offers a variety of traditional New Orleans treats from café au lait and beignets to jambalaya.
 Morning Call opened its first coffee and beignet stand over 142 years ago, and continues to be a hotspot for all hungry visitors to City Park.